matomo-org/developer-documentation/docs/generated/2.0-rc2/Hooks.md

 Callback Signature:
 <pre><code>function(&amp;$searchEngineInformation, $this-&gt;referrerUrl)</code></pre>

-- `array` `$searchEngineInformation` An array with the following information: - **name**: The search engine name. - **keywords**: The search keywords used.
+- `array` `&$searchEngineInformation` An array with the following information: - **name**: The search engine name. - **keywords**: The search keywords used.
 This parameter is initialized to the results of Piwik's default search engine detection logic.

 - `string`